 To find the solution, Steve Jobs provides us with a useful quote.
 Design “is not just what it looks like and feels like.
 Design is how it works.”

 Unfortunately in digital marketing, you’ll find many great designers who don’t understand the technical implications of what they’ve designed.
 Most of them use page builders exclusively and until recently, page builders were created with only beauty in mind.

 A web designer is almost guaranteed to create the most impressive looking website by most people’s standards.
 Like cars and mechanics, most people who own a car aren’t going to look under the bonnet to see how everything works.

 A designer won’t understand that the page builder they used to put it all together includes a lot of unnecessary code or that the 127 plugins they used slow the website down.

 To speed things up, a great web developer will hard code the functionality of the plugins, use a lighter theme, or even just write all of the code themselves to make sure it’s optimised for search engines.

-The ultimate solution is that you need to have both developer types involved with an SEO sprinkled in here and there to keep everyone on track so your website will be ready to take on your competitors from its launch date.
+The ultimate solution is to have a website consultant experienced in managing all stages of the website creation process.
+Someone to act as or manage both developer types involved, with an SEO sprinkled in here and there to keep everyone on track.
+That’s the best way to ensure your website will be ready to take on your competitors from its launch date.

-This is where a consultant really proves to be useful.
+This is where a marketing consultant with website design and development experience comes in handy.
 Hiring me as a consultant means you now have someone able to bring the two sides together, making sure everyone is pulling together to achieve a common goal.

-As well as bringing develpment and design together, I make sure that SEO is placed at the heart of your projct so you start to get rankings immediately.
+As well as bringing design and development together, I make sure that SEO is placed at the heart of your project so you start to get rankings immediately.